Tanaquil Le Clercq: Life and career

+Le Clercq's dancing career ended abruptly when she contracted polio in Copenhagen during the company's European tour in 1956.
+Eventually regaining most of the use of her arms and torso, she remained paralyzed from the waist down for the rest of her life.

-Years later, after being stricken with polio, she reemerged as a dance teacher and as one student recalled, "used her hands and arms as legs and feet."
+She reemerged as a dance teacher and as one student recalled, "used her hands and arms as legs and feet."
 She taught at Dance Theater of Harlem from 1974 to 1982.

+Legacy

 Le Clercq's life and career are profiled in the 2013 documentary film, Afternoon of a Faun: Tanaquil Le Clercq.
 Novelist Varley O'Connor created a fictional account of the relationship between Tanaquil LeClercq and George Balanchine in The Master's Muse (Scribner 2012).
+In 2021, Orel Protopopescu, a former student of Le Clercq's father, published Dancing Past the Light: The Life of Tanaquil Le Clercq (University Press of Florida), the first biography of Le Clercq.

 Personal life

-Tanaquil Le Clercq was the fourth and last wife (1952–1969) of George Balanchine, the pioneer of American ballet.
+Tanaquil Le Clercq was the fourth and last wife (1952–1969) of Balanchine, the pioneer of American ballet.
 He obtained a quick divorce from her to woo Suzanne Farrell (who refused Balanchine's marriage proposal and went on to marry another Balanchine dancer, Paul Mejia).

 Le Clercq died of pneumonia in New York Hospital at the age of 71.